jamiejackson/arduino-humidistat/README.md

 Humidistat using an Arduino Uno, DHT11 Sensor, and DIY Mains Power Relay.

+The humidifier is plugged into the receptacle, which is toggled by the Arduino when high or low humidity is detected.

 ![image](https://user-images.githubusercontent.com/479475/151743879-ba64dd4a-8a8c-4eb3-91bb-fc9042de080a.png)

 Inside the receptacle box is a relay which switches up to 250V using 5V.